lat9/priority_handling/readme.txt

 Release 1.3.0:
-o Tested against Zen Cart release 1.5.5f o Changes to enable the module to be used under PHP versions 7.0 and later. o Change the module's selection to use a radio-button input instead of checkbox.
+o Tested against Zen Cart release 1.5.5f o Changes to enable the module to be used under PHP versions 7.0 and later. o Change the module's selection to use a drop-down input instead of checkbox. o Remove redundant configuration setting.

 Release 1.2.1:
 o Tested against Zen Cart release 1.5.1.
 No code changes--just updated this readme file.